CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 #### Conclusion
 <br>
+So what insights does this dataset provide?

 While Melbourne's bicycle traffic remained relatively constant during the public health measures in 2020/2021, the shifts in some of the metrics point to how our cycling habits may have changed during this period.

 - During periods of partial and full restrictions, there was less bicycle traffic than usual.
-- On average, we cycled slightly more slowly.
+- On average, we cycled slightly more slowly, with a higher restriction level resulting in a lower average cycling speed.
 - We cycled in different areas, with outer city sensor locations experiencing the highest increase in traffic.

 <br>